 The Brisbane Women’s Club was founded in 1908 by Margaret Ogg, an extraordinary women with a passion to improve the lives of Queensland women.
 Operating continuously for more than 107 years, from its inception the Club has had a strong social justice purpose.
 The Club was a key fundraiser and driver of the establishment of Women’s College at UQ, actively campaigned for the pension and support for single mothers and today, through its Charitable Trust donations, financially supports a range organisations, projects and activities empower, educate and enable women to achieve their potential.

 Our board is made up of a group of professional, hard-working and exceptional women who give freely of their time and energies to contribute their skills to the Club.
 We welcome members who want to contribute to the Club and its projects.
-Please get in touch if you would like to be part of the Club committee.

 The Brisbane Women’s Club Charitable Trust was designed to support and advance the role of women in our community and the wider world, supporting women’s initiatives surrounding education, social issues and health.
 The Charitable Trust was set up in 2008 following the sale of Club property and the decision to focus on operating a system of Charitable grants to local Brisbane and Queensland charities.